etallo/plsc31101-final-project/README.md

 ## Short Description

-The goal of this final project was to webscrape terrorist incident and date information from roughly 19 tables located on the South Asia Terrorism Portal (SATP); extract the locations, dates, and terrorist organizations named in the incident descriptions; and visualize the data gathered.
+The goal of this final project was to webscrape data on terrorist incidents in India from roughly 19 tables located on the South Asia Terrorism Portal (SATP); extract the locations, dates, and terrorist organizations named in the incident descriptions; and visualize the data gathered.

 ## Dependencies